nlm-irp-jianglab/bioinfo-wwbe/README.md

 Place paired-end fastq files in the folder `raw_data/`

+important:

-important: The script is set up for raw data files names `<sample_name>_1.fastq.gz`
+* The script is set up for raw data files names `<sample_name>_1.fastq.gz`

+* This script is set up for samples sequenced with Swift amplicon panel `primer_info/`.
+For sequencing data with Artic protocol prepare primer files and added it the folder `primer_info/`.

 Process each sample with the following command line:

-This script is set up for samples sequenced with Swift amplicon panel.
-For sequencing data with Artic protocol prepare primer files as the ones listed in the files folder for Swift.

 ### Option 1: Using conda environment
 ```